felipead/sqs-mega/README.md

 9. Bob successfully submitted the order
 10. Alice closed the browser and never completed the order

 When put in a queue, these events might arrive out of order.
-You should never rely on these messages for counting the items a customer added to the shopping cart or doing other computations.
+You should not rely on these messages for counting the items a customer added to the shopping cart or doing other computations.
+Addition and subtraction are commutative operations, so if you are only interested in them, the order should not matter.
+However, the operation of submitting the order is not commutative.

 One way to solve this problem is by having a single source of truth.
 In this example, it could be a microservice or API responsible for storing the shopping cart state, or a table in the database.
 If it is possible to query the shopping cart synchronously, then whenever an event is received, check the shopping cart and count which items are there.
 If the notification says something different, then ignore what it says and trust the source of truth.